KsoftmHub/n8n-nodes-ffmpeg-advanced/README.md

 - **Shortest**: Option to finish encoding when the shortest input ends.
 - **Codecs**: "Copy" mode available for zero-loss merging.

+### 8. Concatenate Videos
+Join multiple video files sequentially into a single file.
+(Aggregates all input items).
+- **Concatenation Method**:
+  - `Stream Copy`: Fast, no quality loss.
+Requires inputs to have identical codecs and resolutions.
+  - `Re-encode`: Slower, but can join videos with different properties.
+- **Output Extension**: Specify the container for the final video (e.g. `mp4`).

 ## 💡 Usage Scenarios

 ### Scenario A: Optimization Pipeline